Best daily deals

 Can you use the JBL Tune 230NC TWS for phone calls?

-Ideally, you want to see a most flat response.
+Ideally, you want to see a flat response.[/adp_audio]

 The JBL Tune 230NC TWS has four microphones total, and does a fairly good job at handling voice calls —at least, provided your network or carrier can handle it.
 Call control is always accessible whenever a call comes in on either earbud, too.
 When one comes in, double-tapping answers while tap-and-hold rejects.
 In a call, double-tapping again will hang up, and tapping-and-holding again will mute or unmute the earbuds’ mic.
-Phone conversations are audible for both parties and background noise generally doesn’t mask either person’s words.
+Phone conversations are audible for both parties, and background noise generally doesn’t mask either person’s words.

-In ideal conditions, voices and words are intelligible, although the sound quality is not especially remarkable, and there’s some sibilance, as noted by the microphone frequency response having more treble emphasis.
+In ideal conditions, voices and words are intelligible.
+However, the sound quality is not especially remarkable, and there’s some sibilance, as noted by the microphone frequency response having more treble emphasis.
 While the Tune 230NC TWS doesn’t do quite so well at filtering out office noises, your voice still comes through.
 Rather impressive, however, is how well the Tune 230NC TWS can handle street noise.
 As demonstrated in the below sample, the listener may hear the beginning of external noise, but the buds do a good job of adapting and filtering out the noise.

 JBL Tune 230NC TWS microphone demo (Ideal conditions):